 The only catch is that only balances above $10,000 earn interest.
 The first $9,999 earns no interest, but you won’t pay account fees with a small balance.

-Radius Bank is well-known for its rewards checking account.
+LendingClub Bank (formerly Radius Bank) is well-known for its rewards checking account.
 This bank also has a high-yield online savings account.

-However, this may not be the best high-yield online savings account as your entire balance doesn’t earn interest.
-The Radius Bank savings account has three interest rate tiers:
+However, this may not be the best account option as it’s exclusive to LendingClub Notes investors.
+Also, your entire balance doesn’t earn interest.
+The LendingClub Bank Founder Savings account has three interest rate tiers:

 PenFed Credit Union is one of the few credit unions to offer online savings accounts with high-interest rates.
 The Premium Online Savings Account is fee-free, and all balances earn 1.40 percent.